 Appears to be the case with Donald Sutherland, who read the books and then sought the role of Snow by writing Gary Ross a letter where he delved into the character's motivations in great detail (which ended up being the basis for some of Snow's scenes in the first film).
 The DVD of the first film has a bonus feature of Sutherland reading the letter.

 Elizabeth Banks, who plays Effie, actively sought the part, being a huge fan of the books.
 She's also a huge Hayffie shipper and has said in interviews that she's asked Suzanne Collins if the two can end up together in the final film.
 In the books they're never shown as romantically involved.
+They finish Mockingjay by kissing each other.
 She even gave her character in Pitch Perfect the surname Abernathy.